wp-cli/handbook/config/index.md

 		user: wpcli
 		path: /srv/www/wp-cli.org

+	# '_' is a special value denoting configuration options for this wp-cli.yml
+	_:
+		# Merge subcommand defaults from the upstream config.yml, instead of overriding
+		merge: true
+		# Inherit configuration from an arbitrary YAML file
+		inhert: prod.yml

 ## Environment variables

 WP-CLI's behavior can be changed at runtime through the use of environment variables: